tc39/notes/es8/2017-09/sept-26.md

 MF: Current issue is what do we consider "flattenable"?
 Candidates are Iterable - but unexpected behaviour with Strings; or another Symbol.
 For Stage 2 we've stuck with `isConcatSpreadable` Symbol.

 YK: I'm fine with isConcatSpreadable.
-I think Domenic's position is that a lot of things pretend to be arrays, the platform can’t continue to pretend things are arrays. `isConcatSpreadable` is - for better or worse - what we can use to continue pretending "thing" is an array.
+I think Domenic's position is that a lot of things pretend to be arrays, the platform can't continue to pretend things are arrays. `isConcatSpreadable` is - for better or worse - what we can use to continue pretending "thing" is an array.
 Or we could look at a "new thing".

 BT: Is there a concrete proposal for new thing?